-Non-fungible tokens contain identifying information recorded in their smart contracts.
-It’s this information that makes each different and as such, they cannot be directly replaced by another token.
-They cannot be swapped like for like, as no two are alike.
-Banknotes, in contrast, can be simply exchanged one for another, if they are the same value, there is no difference to the holder between, say, one dollar bill and another.
+It’s this information that makes each NFT unique, and as such, they cannot be directly replaced by another token.
+They cannot be swapped like for like, as no two NFTs are alike.
+Banknotes, in contrast, can be simply exchanged one for another; if they hold the same value, there is no difference to the holder between, say, one dollar bill and another.

-Bitcoin meanwhile, is a fungible token.
-You can send someone one Bitcoin and they can send one back, it would still be one Bitcoin.
-The value might change depending on the time between exchanging Bitcoin, but it's essentially the same.
-You can also send or receive any part of a Bitcoin, measured in satoshis (think of satoshis as cents of a Bitcoin), since fungible tokens are divisible.
+is a fungible token.
+You can send someone one Bitcoin and they can send one back, and you still have one Bitcoin.
+(Of course, the value of Bitcoin might change during the time of exchange.)
+You can also send or receive smaller amounts of one Bitcoin, measured in satoshis (think of satoshis as cents of a Bitcoin), since fungible tokens are divisible.

-The unique information of a non-fungible token, like a CryptoKitty, is stored in its smart contract and immutably recorded on the token’s blockchain.
-CryptoKitties are Ethereum ERC-721 tokens on the blockchain, but have since migrated to their own blockchain, Flow, to be easier for crypto newcomers to access.
+The unique information of a non-fungible token, like a CryptoKitty, is stored in its smart contract and immutably recorded on that token’s blockchain.
+CryptoKitties were originally launched as ERC-721 tokens on the blockchain, but have since migrated to their own blockchain, Flow, to be easier for crypto newcomers to access.

 Did you know?